The width of 5-dimensional prismatoids: Introduction

 Here a \emph{prismatoid} is a polytope having two parallel facets $Q^+$ and $Q^-$ that contain all vertices.
 We call $Q^+$ and $Q^-$ the \emph{base facets} of $Q$.
 The \emph{width} of a prismatoid is the minimum number of steps needed to go from $Q^+$ to $Q^-$, where a step consists in moving from a facet to an adjacent one, crossing a \emph{ridge}.

 The only $2$-dimensional prismatoids are the trapezoids, which clearly have width two.
-Concerning $3$-dimensional prismatoids, it is very easy to prove that they all have width equal to $2$ or $3$, depending on the existence of a facet sharing edges with both bases.
+Concerning $3$-dimensional prismatoids, it is very easy to prove that they all have width equal to $2$ or $3$, depending on the existence or not of a facet sharing edges with both bases.
 With a less trivial proof, it is also true that $4$-prismatoids have width at most four~\cite{Santos-Stephen-Thomas:4prismatoid}.
-So, the prismatoids leading to counter-examples to the Hirsch conjecture have dimension five or larger.
-Hence, it seems specially relevant to study the width of $5$-dimensional prismatoids, as we do in this paper.
+So, prismatoids leading to counter-examples to the Hirsch Conjecture via Theorem~\ref{thm:dstep-prismatoid} need to have dimension five or larger.
+For this reason it seems specially relevant to study the width of $5$-dimensional prismatoids, as we do in this paper.

 Our study is based in the following reduction, also from~\cite{Santos:Hirsch-counter}.
 Let $Q\subset\real^d$ be a prismatoid with bases $Q^+$ and $Q^-$.
 Consider the bases as simultaneously embedded into $\real^{d-1}$ via an affine projection $\real^d\to \real^{d-1}$ and let $\gauss^+$ and $\gauss^-$ be the intersections of their normal fans with the unit sphere $S^{d-2}$. $\gauss^+$ and $\gauss^-$ are geodesic cell decompositions of $S^{d-2}$, what we call \emph{geodesic maps}.
 Let $\mappair$ be their common refinement: cells of $\mappair$ are all the intersections of a cell of $\gauss^+$ and a cell of $\gauss^-$.
 Then: \begin{itemize} \item All facets of $Q$ other than the two bases appear as vertices of~$\mappair $. \item The facets adjacent to $Q^+$ (respectively to $Q^-$) appear in $\mappair $ as the vertices of $\gauss^+$ (respectively of $\gauss^-$). \item Adjacent facets of $Q$ appear as vertices connected by an edge of~$\mappair $. \end{itemize}